apocas/prometheus-canvas/README.md

 * Each server is represented by a dot.
 Green, yellow or red depending on the server's health thresholds.
 * Dots close to each other will connect.
 * Collision avoidance is random'ish.
+* Servers names are anonymized/hashed, built to be public.

 ## Demo